sych74/PoGoMapWiki/index.md

 Follow the instructions in the [README.md file here](https://github.com/JonahAragon/PoGoMapWiki/tree/gh-pages#contributing) to learn how to edit and add new pages to this wiki.

+Contributions are via GitHub Pull Requests and are moderated and approved by [Jonah Aragon](https://github.com/JonahAragon) and other PoGoMap Developers.

 ### Contributing to the project

 *See [Development](Development.md)*